pbarnette16/toy-robot-nodejs/DESIGNDIRECTION.md

 The robot is the workhorse of the project.
 The robot is built as a singleton as there is only need for one robot in the application.
 The robot has also been built using the observer model and receives messages from the command line to act upon.

 The robot responds to the following commands: Place, Move, Left, Right, Report.
 In order to decouple the application from the commands.
-They exist in a seperate file for updating or changing the type of validation involved.
+They exist in a separate file for updating or changing the type of validation involved.

 This is an example from the command file.
 ```{